chevere/xr-docs/developer/custom-inspectors.md

 ### Notes on parameters

-* Define topic `$t`, emote `$e` and flag `$f` in your parameters so your inspector adheres to XR Debug functionality.
+* Define topic `$t`, emote `$e` and flag `$f` in your parameters so your inspector adheres to xrDebug functionality.
 * Use docblock to document your parameters, it will be easy for your users.

 ## Null inspector

-A null inspector is required to void any inspection call **if XR Debug is disabled**.
+A null inspector is required to void any inspection call **if xrDebug is disabled**.
 The null inspector should implement the same methods as the real inspector, but without carrying any action.

 ### Null inspector sample